Yankees vs. Rangers Player Props Betting Odds

-Player prop betting options for Marcus Semien, Gleyber Torres and others are available in the Texas Rangers-New York Yankees matchup at Globe Life Field on Saturday, starting at 7:05 PM ET.
+Those looking to place a player prop wager can find odds on Gleyber Torres, Marcus Semien and others in the New York Yankees-Texas Rangers matchup at Globe Life Field on Sunday at 2:35 PM ET.

 Bet on this matchup or its props with DraftKings!